Haruya Fujii

-Haruya Fujii (藤井 陽也, Fujii Haruya) is a Japanese professional footballer who plays as a centre-back for Nagoya Grampus.
+Haruya Fujii (藤井 陽也, Fujii Haruya) is a Japanese professional footballer who plays as a centre-back for club Nagoya Grampus.

 Club career

 Fujii was born in Aichi Prefecture.
 He joined J1 League club Nagoya Grampus from their youth team in 2018.
 On 10 January 2024, Fujii joined Belgian Pro League side Kortrijk on loan until the end of the season with an option to buy.

+After spending a year-and-a-half in Belgium, Fujii returned to Nagoya Grampus on 14 August 2025.

 International career

 Fujii made his debut for the senior Japan national team on 1 January 2024 in a friendly against Thailand.